mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 on maintaining what it has than trying to become something it is not.
 In short, Dingtra has not strayed far from its conservative Vilani heritage.
-Visitors to Dingtra sometimes jokingly refer to it as ‘The land that the Third Imperium forgot’.
+Visitors to Dingtra sometimes jokingly refer to it as 'The land that the Third Imperium forgot'.

 With more resources and industrial output than it needs, Dingtraians have an adequate but not